akaurh/cse15l-lab-reports/lab-report-week-5.md

 ./technical/911report/chapter-12.txt:                the U.S. transportation sector.
 Over 90 percent of the nation's $5.3 billion annual
 ./technical/911report/chapter-10.txt:                    provide $20 billion for New York City, in addition to the $20 billion his budget
 ```
+As you can see this returns every lines within the directory with $ itself.
+This is helpful if you have certain numbers for a budget or statistic embedded within your files that you want to pull up quickly.